mab-go/nmea/README.md

 # nmea
-A programming toolkit for interacting with NMEA data streams.
+A programming toolkit for interacting with NMEA data streams and NMEA data.
 Written in Go (golang).